 - Pills and endometrial cancer: Pills reduce the risk for endometrial (uterine lining) cancer.

-- Pills and Breast Cancer: The conclusion so followed by the existing studies is that the pills neither reduce nor increase the risk of breast cancer; however, research continues.
+- Pills and Breast Cancer: The conclusion followed by the existing studies is that the pills neither reduce nor increase the risk of breast cancer; however, research continues.
 Women are encouraged to undergo monthly self-breast exams and report any changes or problems to their health care provider.

 Birth control pills and Breast Cancer: A controversial analogy